 In this effort, we are committed to discovering smart, sustainable ways to expand access, especially in parts of the world where there is limited or no healthcare infrastructure and resources.
 Given the immensity of this challenge, we believe we can make the strongest contribution by working in partnership with others—governments, donors, patient organizations, healthcare professionals, nongovernmental organizations, academic institutions, multilateral organizations and the private sector.
 Through these partnerships, we provide our expertise, human and financial resources, and products to improve the quality and capacity of global healthcare.
 Our support helps advance the quality of health services delivery, strengthen training for healthcare providers and foster efforts to empower patients as active participants in managing their health.

-In 2012, Merck conducted a strategic review of its giving history and program portfolio to refine our focus areas and strengthen the impact of future philanthropic investments.
-As a result, we will be narrowing the scope of our health philanthropy to concentrate on select disease areas of global need: HIV/AIDS, hepatitis C, and chronic conditions such as diabetes and cardiovascular disease.
-Our future programming in these areas will focus on innovative ways to improve healthcare quality, capacity and access for underserved populations who are particularly burdened by these diseases.
+Merck’s health philanthropy concentrates on select disease areas of global need: HIV/AIDS, hepatitis C, and chronic conditions such as diabetes and cardiovascular disease.
+Our program investments in these areas focus on innovative ways to improve healthcare quality, capacity and access for underserved populations who are particularly burdened by these diseases.

 Merck Childhood Asthma Network (MCAN)

 With funding from the Merck Foundation, MCAN supports programs that help increase access to and improve the quality of asthma healthcare for children.
 These programs also advocate for and recommend public policies that can expedite the implementation, dissemination and sustainability of science-based asthma care.
 Learn more.

 Alliance to Reduce Disparities in Diabetes